HData-org/HDataMyAdmin/README.md

 # HDataMyAdmin
 A web interface for HData servers

+## Note
-*NOTE* This is not to be used in production environments
+This is not to be used in production environments

 ## Prerequisites
 1. NodeJS, etc.